Bhargavi051/BDEV-s/README.md

-# BDEV-s
+# BDEV's
-This is the service provider website
+This is the service provider website where you can see lots of services such as sms.